c4cs/c4cs.github.io/_commands/basics/rm.md

 ##### Break it down

- * the '-v' command puts the rm command into verbose mode.
+ * the `-v` command puts the rm command into verbose mode.
 This will print the name of the files that will be deleted.

 #### `rm -f`